smart-data-lake/smart-data-lake/docs/reference/deploy-microsoft-azure.md

 * as virtual machine

 ## SDLB on Databricks
-Databricks has the advantage of pre-configurated features like metastore and notebook support.
+Databricks has the advantage of pre-configurated features like metastore, notebook support and integrated SQL endpoints.

 At the time of this writing, a few extra steps are needed to overwrite specific libraries.
 When running a job in Databricks, a few dependencies are given and can not be simply overwritten with your own as described in the